January 27, 2023

 SaaS stands for software as a service.
 This means you only rent the software and never really own it.
 However, the huge benefit is you're always getting the latest updated version of the software.
 And, of course, all the new features and updates are already included in the price.

-This article will discuss everything from pricing models and project ideas all the way to best practices and building your own SaaS
+This article will discuss everything about B2C SaaS creation, from pricing models and project ideas all the way to best practices and building your own SaaS

 B2B stands for business to business.
 This means that the intended customers of the product/software are other businesses.

-B2C stands for business to customer.
+B2C stands for business to consumer.
 The intended buyer (or, in the case of a SaaS - subscriber) of your software is a regular person.

 B2C SaaS Examples

 Netflix is an example of B2C SaaS.
-The company's revenue comes from end customers (people who enjoy watching a good show) in the form of a monthly subscription.
+Most of the company's revenue comes from end customers (people who enjoy watching a good show) in the form of a monthly subscription.
+Netflix also recently introduced an ad-supported tier, which adds some elements of B2B, because businesses are buying the ads.

 This goes to show that a lot of SaaS services have a mixture of both B2B and B2C in a single platform.